 We have a proven record of achieving favorable outcomes for our clients, including people facing misdemeanor and felony charges in Denver and throughout Colorado.

 Basic criminal defense law principles are easy enough to understand.
 You’ve been accused of a crime.
 Prosecutors will try to prove your guilt.
 A plea bargain or trial will determine legal consequences.
 But what about all the other stuff, like Fourth, Fifth and Sixth Amendment constitutional analysis, confessions, Miranda rights, search and seizure, grand jury investigations, arraignments, motions, pretrial investigations, and all the other legal terms that are thrown around in court?

-There is no reason for your criminal case and criminal process to be confusing or to carry unpleasant surprises.
+There is no reason for your criminal case and criminal process to be confusing or to come with unpleasant surprises.
 At the Denver law firm of Shazam Kianpour & Associates, P.C., we can explain the criminal law process and answer your questions thoroughly so that you have a full grasp of what is happening and why.